Skip to main content

 Music and Performing Arts Professions

-Externship in Counseling Psychology
+Externship in Clinical/Counseling Psychology

 The course focuses on advanced knowledge in counseling assessment and therapy, appreciation for contemporary issues in professional development, fostering skills in peer-supervision and support, and improving clinical case presentation skills.
 Students participate in an active, seminar-style discussion on clinical cases and professional issues.
 Students provide peer support and supervision of cases treated within an externship placement and formally make case presentations with an opportunity for feedback.